conlonj25/jamesconlon-dot-dev/src/content/posts/tic-tac-toe.md

 ## Epilogue

-I made a lot of highly-correct highly-maverick decisions here.
-Hopefully I've managed to justify them.
+I think these were useful challenges.
+Refactoring and retooling code forces you to make a million small design decisions every day.
+These exercises do a nice job of exposing them at a small scale.
+Hopefully all the little decisions I've made here are defensible.
 If not, fight me in the comments.
 What would you do differently?